Godul/dm2/README.md

-# Abstracts Labeling - Data Mining 2019/2020 Project
+# Abstracts Labeling

+Project for an academic contest on http://knowledgepit.ml, which is also the second project for Data Mining 2019/2020 course at University of Warsaw.

-## Project description
+## Problem description

 Data for this project consists of two tables in a tab-separated columns format.
 Each row in those files corresponds to an abstract of a scientific article from ACM Digital Library, which was assigned to one or more topics from the ACM Computing Classification System.